Rayyan-Oumlil/CustoFlow/README.md

 - **☁️ API Backend (Cloud Run)**: [https://custoflow-api-171629812602.us-central1.run.app](https://custoflow-api-171629812602.us-central1.run.app)
 - **📦 GitHub Repository**: [https://github.com/Rayyan-Oumlil/CustoFlow](https://github.com/Rayyan-Oumlil/CustoFlow)

+### 🚪 How to Access the Live Demo

+To try the live website, simply enter one of the available customer usernames when prompted.
+For example, you can use:
+- `cust_004` (or any other customer ID from the system)

+Just type the username directly - no password required!

 ## 📄 License

 MIT License - see [LICENSE](LICENSE) file for details.